InfoSeeking/Coagmento/core/readme.md

 - Analytics

 ## Bugs
-For whatever reason, local Chrome sometimes (only sometimes) drops the session.
+- For whatever reason, local Chrome sometimes (only sometimes) drops the session.
 Specifically, when submitting a form, it would sporadically think the user was not logged in, but then after a refresh be fine.
+- Ensure that the creator of a project is always the owner.
+There was one case where a creator's membership was deleted.